metrom-xyz/monorepo/README.md

 The monorepo contains the following packages under the `packages` folder:

 - `frontend`: The official Metrom frontend built with Next.js.
+- `graph-cli`: A CLI to deploy subgraphs on Metrom.
+- `react`: A collection of React hooks a for seamless and efficient integration with Metrom.
 - `sdk`: A general-purpose SDK for interacting with Metrom.
 It provides interfaces for Metrom entities, clients to fetch protocol data from services like `backend` and `data-manager`, and utility functions.
 - `ui`: A React-based implementation of the Metrom design system, developed in TypeScript and documented with Storybook.
 Widely used in the frontend for UI components.
-- `subgraph`: The official Metrom subgraph implementation.
-- `blocks-subgraphs`: Block subgraphs for each Metrom-supported network.

-Additionally, there are subgraph packages for different AMM variants supported by Metrom.
+Additionally, there are subgraph folders under `subgraphs` for different AMM variants supported by Metrom, and also the official Metrom subgraph implementations.